xerial/sbt-sonatype/README.md

 ### Individual Step Commands
 * __sonatypePrepare__
-  * Drop the exising staging repositories (if exist) and create a new staging repository using `sonatypeSessionName` as a unique key.
+  * Drop the existing staging repositories (if exist) and create a new staging repository using `sonatypeSessionName` as a unique key.
   * This will update `sonatypePublishTo` setting.
   * For cross-build projects, make sure running this command only once at the beginning of the release process.
     * Usually using sonatypeBundleUpload should be sufficient, but if you need to parallelize artifact uploads, run `sonatypeOpen` before each upload to reuse the already created stging repository.